HynDuf/english-words-suggester/README.md

 <p align="center">
 <img src="assets/cli.png" />
 </p>
-- For easier use, create a bash script for running the program
+- For easier use, create a bash script for running the program (remember to grant execute permission for the file too).

 ```bash
 #!/bin/bash